operator-framework/operator-sdk/doc/test-framework/scorecard.md

 csv-path: "deploy/memcachedoperator.0.0.2.csv.yaml"
 ```

-Environment variables can also be used instead of or in addition to the config file and flags.
-The hierarchy of config
-methods from highest priority to least is: flag->env->file->default.
+The hierarchy of config methods from highest priority to least is: flag->file->default.

-The config file and environment variable support is provided by the `viper` package.
+The config file support is provided by the `viper` package.
 For more info on how viper
 configuration works, see [`viper`'s README][viper].

 ## What Each Test Does